myonlinecode1988/ELECTION_ANALYTICS/README.md

 python ./src/donation-analytics.py ./<YOUR-PATH>/itcont.txt ./<YOUR-PATH>/percentile.txt ./output/repeat_donors.txt
 ```
 ### Testing
-We have included a 4 new tests highlighting accuracy and speed of our code and algorithm.
+We have included a 4 new tests highlighting accuracy & speed of our code & algorithm.
 To run the tests follow these steps:
 ```
     $ cd insight_testsuite/